bdjeffyp/bdjeffyp.github.io/alttpr-tracker/README.md

 - The colour of the large circle tells you whether the boss is beatable, unbeatable, uncertain, or requires traversal of dark rooms (same as legend above).
 - The colour of the numbered circle tells you whether the next item in the dungeon is available, unavailable, or uncertain.
 The number indicates how many items total are left in the dungeon.
-- The colour and number of the small dots represents ALL the remaining items and the state of their availabiliity.
+- The colour and number of the small dots represents ALL the remaining items and the state of their availability.

 ## MODE-SPECIFIC INSTRUCTIONS